sunpy/ndcube/docs/data_classes.rst

 ============
 Data Classes
 ============
 ndcube provides its features via its data classes: `~ndcube.NDCube`, `~ndcube.NDCubeSequence` and `~ndcube.NDCollection`.
 This section describes the purpose of each and how they are structured and instantiated.
+To learn how to slicem visualize and perform coordinate transformations with these classes, see the :ref:`slicing`, :ref:`plotting` and :ref:`coordinates` sections.

 .. _ndcube: